 The Geoweb geocell cellular confinement system is the most advanced soil stabilisation technology available.
 It was initially developed by Presto Geosystems together with the US Army Corp of Engineers to allow heavy vehicles to travel over soft ground.
-It is widely used in Australia for load support, erosion control, slope stability, retaining structures and high velocity channels.
+It is widely used for load support, erosion control, slope stability, retaining structures and high velocity channels.

 The Geoweb system consists of a robust three-dimensional structure housing a network of interconnected cells that confine and compact soil.
 The confinement action prevents erosion and improves the structural performance of the soil or aggregate infill providing an alternative to reinforced concrete or armour.
 The Geoweb cellular confinement system comes in collapsed, lightweight panels which can be handled easily and safely onsite.